samrosenberg425/fmri-for-beginners/what_is_an_mri.md

-# How an MRI works
+# What is an MRI and how does it work?

 MRI stands for **Magnetic Resonance Imaging**, which probably doesn't mean much to you now but will by the end of this module!